webtiming/timingsrc/doc/usage_sequencer.md

 title: Sequencer Usage
 ---

+This describes usage of **Sequencer** and **IntervalSequencer**.

+- [Sequencer Background](background_sequencer.html) provides a more detailed introduction to the Sequencer concept.
+- [Sequencer API](api_sequencer.html) docuements the API of Sequencer and IntervalSequencer.

+## Introduction

-The Sequencer is useful for constructing timed presentations in a Web page.
-In particular, as the Sequencer integrates with the [TimingObject](http://webtiming.github.io/timingobject), the resulting presentation may be synchronized precisely with other timed components anywhere in the world.
+Sequencers are useful for constructing timed presentations in a Web page.
+In particular, as Sequencers integrate with the [TimingObject](http://webtiming.github.io/timingobject), the resulting presentation may be synchronized precisely with other timed components in the same Web page, or anywhere in the world.
+Here we document the basic steps.

 1. [Create a Sequencer](#create)
 2. [Load timed data](#load)
 3. [Develop UI](#ui)
 4. [Start presentation](#control)

-Finally, it is documented how the Sequencer may be integrated with a specific data model by means of [Sequencer specialization](#specialization).
+Finally, it is documented how the Sequencer may be integrated with a specific data model by means of [sequencer specialization](#specialization).

 <a name="create"></a>
 ## Create Sequencer
-Before a Sequencer may be created a [TimingObject](http://webtiming.github.io/timingobject) must be loaded into the Web page.
-The TimingObject may become part of the future HTML standard, however, in the mean time a temporary implementation is provided by [Motion Corporation](http://motioncorporation.com).
-In this example we will use a timing object that is globally shared.
-In order to define your own timing objects, register as a developer with Motion Corporation and create your own [Motion apps](http://dev.mcorp.no).
+Before a Sequencer may be created a [TimingObject](http://webtiming.github.io/timingobject) must be available.
+The TimingObject may become part of the future HTML standard, however, in the mean time a temporary implementation is provided by the timingsrc library.

-The Sequencer module is available packaged for regular script inclusion as well as an [AMD](http://requirejs.org/) module for use with requirejs, see [helloworld](examples.html#helloworld) and [helloworld-require](examples.html#helloworld-require) for full examples.
-In the following example we use regular script includes for loading both the timing object (i.e. Shared Motion) and the SEQUENCER module.

 Create index.html